omnidevi-mn/SmartRupee-AI/README.md

 Production-ready personal finance tracker for Indian users, built with React, TypeScript, Tailwind, and Supabase, with Gemini-powered AI features for receipts and budget forecasting.

-Project done by Joshua Haniel J and N Omni Devi.
+Project done by N Omni Devi.

 ## Why SmartRupee AI